 It is important that the Data we hold about you is accurate and current.
 Please keep us informed if your Data changes during the period for which we hold it.

-Your privacy is critically important to us.
-Going forward with the GDPR we aim to support the GDPR standard.
-The Digital Partner Network permits residents of the European Union to use its service.
-Therefore, it is the intent of Digital Partner Network to comply with the European general data protection regulation (GDPR).
+Your privacy is critically important to us and we support the general data protection regulation (GDPR) standard.
+Digital Partners Network PLC permits residents of the European Union to use its service and therefore complies with the European general data protection regulation.
 For more details please see here: EU GDPR information portal.

 Links to third-party websites